Jousefkb/VIRTUAL-APARTMENT/README.md

 ![1.
 Environment, In-app view of the first environment](screenshots/2.png)

+- We can see the transformation of a 90 degree photo to In-app view.

 ![2.
 Environment, 360-Degree Photo, Home Veranda](screenshots/4.jpg)

 ![2.
 Environment, 360-Degree Photo, Home Veranda](screenshots/3.png)

+- We can see the transformation of a 360 degree photo to In-app view.

 ![Door Object](screenshots/5.png)

+- Door object that can usage as portal

 ![Selecting a Photo for the Door](screenshots/6.png)

+- Photo selection screen